yoeran/e-missions.nl/src/custom-data/topics/en/social-media.md

     explanation: Social media videos are often made in high resolution, resulting in large file sizes.
 However, they function perfectly well at a fraction of the size by reducing the resolution.
-You can realize energy savings just by adjusting video quality settings towards decreasing resolution.
+You can realize energy savings just by adjusting video quality settings in favour of decreasing resolution.
       This counts both for uploading and streaming the social media video post.
       You can exercise choice in your video streaming habits by turning to standard or low resolution, instead of having high resolution by default.
 body_addendum_text: >-
   **Do you nurture a social media garden, park or forest?**